dreth/hbd/README.md

 The repo includes two docker-compose files.
 Feel free to customize them to your needs.

 1. `docker-compose.yml` - This file is used to run the application locally.
 It uses an nginx reverse proxy which forwards requests to the application.
 This is the docker compose file we recommend for personal use unless you want to expose the application to the internet.
+Note that you'll need to create a `.env` file with the necessary environment variables.
+A `.env.template` file is included in the repo, you can copy it to `.env` and fill in the necessary values, in this case just the `HBD_MASTER_KEY`.
+The `HBD_MASTER_KEY` is used to encrypt the user's data.

 ```yaml
 ---